donkirkby/four-letter-blocks/docs/construct_your_own.md

 larger puzzles in a set, because it's easier to adjust the shape counts in the larger puzzles.

+The background hue sets the background colour for all the blocks.
+It's the hue angle from HSV colours, between 0 and 360.
+The smallest puzzle will highlight its letters in white, the second smallest will use the hue you enter, and the remaining puzzles will be evenly spaced around the colour wheel.

+### Puzzle Pairs
+More complex than a set of puzzles, is a pair of puzzles.
+The two puzzles have to use the same shapes, but they should have different grids.
+Design the grids to have the same number of letters, then edit their blocks on the pairs tab.
+If you can't make the shapes match by hand, then you can use the fill buttons.
+You can partially fill in the blocks and then use the fill buttons to finish.
+The front hue sets the background colour for the front side.
+The back side uses a hue 180° away.

 [New York Times]: https://www.nytimes.com/2018/09/14/crosswords/how-to-make-a-crossword-puzzle-the-series.html
 [Qxw builder]: https://www.quinapalus.com/qxw.html
 [manual]: https://www.quinapalus.com/qxw-guide-20200708.pdf